 Kuching Hidden Gems - Wind Caves

 The main passage is quite large in some locations.
 The levels go up and down though they are quite gentle.
-The passage lead all the way to a river which run alongside the mountain.
+The passage leads all the way to a river that runs alongside the mountain.
 On weekends the river is full of families playing in the water.

 Other cave passages lead to different exits.

 There are also these interesting formations called bell holes which are formed by the bats roosting on the cave roof.
 The holes are formed by the moisture and warmth of the bats which slowly erode away the surrounding rock.

 Visiting caves somehow brings back some long-forgotten memories.
 It is like a trip back in time.